prajuktadey/c---programming/README.md

 ENUM is referred to as a type but it is not a type.
 It works like a constant and it makes a great alternative t0 the preprocessor macros which is how a lot of people do things like this.
 But with enum they are type safe.

+15. Union is a data structure that allows you o use the same memory space fo different types.